The 6 benefits of knowledge sharing

 Sharing knowledge has advantages for employees’ professional development because it allows them to perform better and can give them a sense of satisfaction and belonging.
-But there are also benefits of sharing knowledge in the workplace for your organization.
-For one, it won’t be necessary to invest in training from external parties or off the shelf courses as much anymore.
+But there are also benefits of sharing knowledge at work.
+For one, it won’t be necessary to invest in training from external parties or off-the-shelf courses as much anymore.
 Read this article if you want to know about the other benefits.

 1. You can let employees apply each other’s best practices